 January 1 – March 31

-If you're a Medicare Advantage (MA) member, you can make a one-time election during the first 3 months of the calendar year to switch MA plans or to disenroll from an MA plan and obtain coverage through Original Medicare.
-Individuals using the OEP to make a change may make a coordinating change to add or drop Part D coverage.
-The effective date for an MA OEP election is the first of the month following receipt of the enrollment request.
+If you're a Medicare Advantage (MA) member, you can make a one-time election during the first three months of the calendar year to switch MA plans or to disenroll from a MA plan and instead get coverage through Original Medicare.
+If you make a plan change during OEP, you may also make a coordinating change to add or drop Part D coverage.
+Your one-time MA OEP election will be effective on the first of the month following when you make your new enrollment request.

-New Medicare beneficiaries who are enrolled in a MA plan during their Initial Coverage Election Period may enroll in another MA plan or disenroll from their MA plan and return to Original Medicare during the first 3 months of their entitlement (i.e. the month of entitlement to Part A and Part B through the last day of the 3rd month of entitlement).
+New Medicare beneficiaries who are enrolled in a MA plan during their Initial Coverage Election Period may enroll in another MA plan or disenroll from their MA plan and return to Original Medicare during the first three months of their entitlement (i.e. the month of entitlement to Part A and Part B through the last day of the third month of entitlement).

-Enrolling throughout the year due to special circumstances.
+If you enroll throughout the year due to special circumstances:

-If you have special circumstances, you can make changes to your Medicare Advantage or Part D Prescription Drug Coverage throughout the year, without worrying about the time periods listed above.
-Examples of a special circumstance would be if you move out of your current plan's service area or if you retire past the age of 65.
+If you have special circumstances, you can make changes to your Medicare Advantage or Part D coverage throughout the year, without worrying about the time periods listed above.
+Examples of a special circumstance would be if you move out of your current plan's service area, or if you retire past the age of 65.

 Medicare Supplement Plans (Medex)

 After you enroll, you have, by law, at least 30 days to review your plan.
 If you decide you don't want the plan, you can get a full refund of any premiums you've paid during this "free look" period.